 Two fine examples of the county flag of Derbyshire being used by separate clubs from the county, Chesterfield, with the county flag depicted in the unorthodox fourth canton or quarter and Derby County with a more conventional location of the county flag, in the first canton.

-Two great examples of the Middlesex county flag recognised by Brentford supporters.
-The club seems to be the only professional one in the county which recognises its true county identity and which, as noted above, previously included the emblem on its own badge, for many years.
+Two great examples of the Middlesex county flag recognised by Brentford supporters and a third where the design appears in shield form, in the fourth quarter.
+The club is one of only a few professional ones in the county which recognises its true county identity and which, as noted above, previously included the emblem on its own badge, for many years.
 Both examples have the county flag occupying spaces other than the expected first quarter.

 Supporters from Alnwick in Northumberland with that county’s flag